 This search can be official or unofficial, depending on the request made, so it’s advisable to be informed ahead of time about which form of records would be relevant.

-All the other police departments can also be very helpful, but they’d need to be contacted in person or via phone for records to be requested or information, in general, obtained.
+All the other police departments can also be very helpful, but they’d need to be contacted in person or via phone for records to be requested or information, in general, to be obtained.

-How To Find Summit County Criminal History Information
+How To View Summit County Criminal History Information

 In some cases, the information being sought isn’t about a recent arrest or incident and instead, the goal is to uncover if an individual has a criminal history at all.
 Even when, in the present, they seem to be law-abiding citizens, it may be relevant to find out if they’ve done anything in their past.